miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/advanced/server-configuration/template.md

   that this gives you the added benefit of being able to upgrade `miragejs` independently of `ember-cli-mirage`.

-  Eventually, `ember-cli-mirage` will shed its re-exports of everythign from `miragejs', and become a small wrapper library delegating the rest of the work to `miragejs`.
+  Eventually, `ember-cli-mirage` will shed its re-exports of everything from `miragejs', and become a small wrapper library delegating the rest of the work to `miragejs`.
 This will help align the Ember Mirage users with the rest of the Mirage JS community.